Multigrid preconditioners for the hybridized Discontinuous Galerkin discretisation of the shallow water equations: Results

 We consider the three explicit time integrators introduced in Section \ref{sec:explicit_methods}: the lowest order explicit (forward) Euler method, Heun's method and the third order accurate SSPRK3 integrator.
 The absolute runtime and errors for the same setup as used in Tab. \ref{tab:timesteppercomparison} are shown in Tab. \ref{tab:timesteppercomparison_explicit}.
 Since the Froude number is around $F=10$, those results were obtained with an explicit timestep which is a factor ten shorter than the implicit timestep size used for the IMEX integrators in Section \ref{sec:results_other_timesteppers} to guarantee stability.

-While the forward Euler integrator is extremely simple and leads to the shortest runtime, not very surprisingly the error is very large in this case.
+While the forward Euler integrator is extremely simple and leads to the shortest runtime, not very surprisingly the error is very large in this case; potentially the method is also affected by a time-stepping instability, which is seeded by the imperfect balance of the initial state.
 The Heun method, which requires an additional function evaluation and two instead of one mass solves, reduces the error significantly, while only increasing the runtime by around $10\%$.
 Comparing the most efficient IMEX method (Theta($\theta=0.55$)) to the fastest explicit method with the same $L_2$ error (Heun), we conclude that for this particular setup using hybridisation allows the design of IMEX timesteppers which (for a linear solver tolerance of $10^{-6}$) are only $1.4\times$ slower than the significantly simpler explicit integrators.
 The difference in performance can be understand by looking at the number of function evaluations and linear solves given in Tab. \ref{tab:timestepper_comparison}.
 The Theta($\theta$) method requires one expensive linear solve and one function evaluation per timestep while two function evaluations and two mass-solves are needed for the Heun-method.

-Although here we restrict ourselves to the case where the implicit time step size $\Delta t$ is not more than ten times larger than the explicit step size $\Delta t_{\text{expl}}$, the authors of \cite{Kang2017} also consider scenarios where this ratio is larger.
+Although here we restrict ourselves to the case where the implicit time step size $\Delta t$ is not more than ten times larger than the explicit step size $\Delta t_{\text{expl}}$, the authors of \cite{Kang2020} also consider scenarios where this ratio is larger.
 They find that for $\Delta t/\Delta t_{\text{expl}}=20$ their IMEX HDG-ARS2 code is nearly as fast as an RKDG2 (SSPRK3) integrator, whereas for $\Delta t/\Delta t_{\text{expl}}=200$ their HDG-based IMEX solver is ten times faster than the explicit integrator, albeit with a larger error.